-Fifth, the story of Maple Road Market is one of a community coming together not just to buy and barter produce but to meet, talk and share personal stories.
+Sixth, the story of Maple Road Market is one of a community coming together not just to buy and barter produce but to meet, talk and share personal stories.
 Many remember the market especially at Christmas with its roasting chestnuts and Tilly Lamp-lit stalls.

 Pubs in Penge tells how the post Crystal-Palace boom in building was also responsible for the growth in the many pubs in Penge.
 All colourful, some short-lived but all an essential part of the social fabric where people meet to drink, eat, chat, laugh, celebrate or have that quiet moment, as they still do.

-Eighth, Theatre demonstrates how performance has always been a feature of Penge life: on the stages of Anerley Town Hall, Beckenham and Penge Grammar School, the now defunct Alexandra Hall, the magnificent Empire Theatre, Melvin Hall and, until Covid 19 necessitated its closure, the splendid, bijou, award-winning Bridge House Theatre.
+Ninth, Theatre demonstrates how performance has always been a feature of Penge life: on the stages of Anerley Town Hall, Beckenham and Penge Grammar School, the now defunct Alexandra Hall, the magnificent Empire Theatre, Melvin Hall and, until Covid 19 necessitated its closure, the splendid, bijou, award-winning Bridge House Theatre.

 Coming soon: Great Department Stores, Lucas Road Cooperative and Penge Poets.